Types of Available Aid

 If you are denied a graduate PLUS loan you can attempt to secure funding through one of the options detailed below, even though you have received a PLUS denial.

-Step one: Seek a Credit Appeal
+Seek a Credit Appeal

 The Department of Education allows borrowers whose credit was denied the opportunity to document either of the following situations.